wm/geolocate_historic/README.md

 Assignment 3 for COMP 120 @ Tufts
 ==

-Assignment 3: Geolocation and National Historic Places --
+Geolocation and National Historic Places
+--

 "link to actual assignment":http://www.cs.tufts.edu/comp/120/assignments/a3.php

-My Solution
---

 I wrote two models and a helper class.